ceramicnetwork/docs/docs/learn/glossary.md

 ### Controllers

 Controllers are entities allowed to perform updates to a [stream](#streams), by creating new [signed commits](#signed-commit).
-A given stream may have one or more controllers.
+A given stream may have one controller only.

 ## Stream authentication